 11 Origin Story

 I was truly honoured to speak with Brazilian neuroscientist Thiago Arzua for this month’s episode.
-In addition to talking about his exciting research, we also chatted about the ups and downs of being an international student, how Black in Neuro came to be, and where academic diversity committees are falling short.
-You'll find the audio version of the podcast on our website, Spotify, Google Podcasts, or Soundcloud.
+In addition to talking about his exciting research using brain organoids to study the effects of alcohol in the developing brain, we also chatted about the ups and downs of being an international student in the US, how Black in Neuro came to be, and where academic diversity committees are falling short.

 Thiago Arzua: Diversity committees are falling behind because they're still talking about 'how do we approach this, how do we talk about this without offending people'.
 No, you need to talk.
 These conversations need to happen.
 And most of all, hire more Black people!
 See how much changes once you have five people in leadership who are Black, who are immigrants, who are women, who are Indigenous.
 Hire all these people who you want to help.
 Put them in leadership positions and make sure they're actually included in the conversations, that they feel safe talking about these things.